mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 `enable_parallel_optimizer` is a feature under development.
 The default value is False.
 In data parallel, weight update has redundant computation among devices.
 Parallel optimizer shards the computation of optimizer to each device.
 For large-scale networks like Bert and GPT, this feature could reduce requirements on memory and improve the performance efficiently.

-When the `enable_parallel_optimizer` is enabled in the data_parallel mode, MindSpore will split the parameters that need to be updated into different devices, and then use the Broadcast operator to share weights between clusters after each update.
+The optimizers may parallel in the  `data_parallel` mode, and MindSpore will split the parameters that need to be updated into different devices, and then use the Broadcast operator to share weights between clusters after each update.
 It should be noted that the number of parameters should be greater than the number of machines.
 Currently, only the `Lamb` and `AdamWeightDecay` optimizers are supported.

 In the `auto_parallel` or `semi_auto_parallel` mode, the optimizer parallel is enabled.
 If one parameter which has been sliced by shard strategy still has repeated slices among devices, and the highest dimension of the shape can be divided by the number of devices, MindSpore would save parameters and update them by the smallest slice shapes.
 All optimizers are supported under this two modes.